Arrival Day – April 18, Tuesday

 We’ll ferry back in time to our hotel on Naoshima Island for you to enjoy a rest at the hotel and to pack up for tomorrow’s departure.

 Before our last dinner, you’ll have an opportunity to take a steam and sauna at I Love Bath, a fun and funky bathhouse and art project, and put some last-minute finds in your journals.

 Tonight’s farewell meal will be celebratory sushi at the New Oympia.
 In Japan sushi is not an everyday thing; it’s considered a special meal for celebrations.
 Tonight, we’ll celebrate our new catalog of experiences, our gorgeous journals which we’ll cherish forever almost as much as the new friendships we’ve made.
 Sake toasts will be abundant!

 Day 7 – April 25, Tuesday

-After our breakfast, we’ll have to bid each other adieu, or perhaps we shall say “Mata zehi” (I had a great time and hope to see you again soon!)
+After our breakfast, for those of you not continuing with the Trip Extension, we’ll have to bid each other adieu, or perhaps we shall say “Mata zehi” (I had a great time and hope to see you again soon!)
 Your return to the Tokyo airport will be all arranged for you.